-The end of the last Ice Age ca. 14000-12000 BC brought instability to the Pontic-Caspian zone: meltwater flew torrentially from the northern glaciers and the permafrost into the Khvalynian Sea (the Caspian Sea is a small remaining part of it), and a shoreline between the middle Volga and the Ural River restricted east-west movements south of the Ural Mountains[Anthony 2007].
+The end of the last Ice Age ca. 14000-12000 BC brought instability to the Pontic-Caspian zone: meltwater flew torrentially from the northern glaciers and the permafrost into the Khvalynian Sea (the Caspian Sea is a small remaining part of it).
+A shoreline between the middle Volga and the Ural River restricted east-west movements south of the Ural Mountains[Anthony 2007].

 By 11000-9000 BC water may have poured into the Black Sea[Major et al. 2006][Ryan 2007], enlarging it and creating the Sea of Azov.
 Although the magnitude and rapidity of this flow remains controversial[Yanko-Hombach, Gilbert, and Dolukhanov 2007], it is agreed that meltwater created unstable shores in north-eastern Europe[Patton et al. 2017].

 In the Boreal period, the Pontic-Caspian steppe became stable with an increase in climatic humidity, and a growth of biomass density.
 Hunters – probably from eastern and western regions – settled there and population density increased.
-The different migration times and paths of R1a-M420 and R1b-M343 lineages puts the Ural-Caspian frontier as a linguistic and cultural barrier that might have been crossed around this time period.
+The different migration times and paths of R1a-M420 and R1b-M343 lineages put the Ural-Caspian frontier as a linguistic and cultural barrier that might have been crossed during this period.